novalagung/learndevops/en/oracle-setup-xe-database-server.md

 ---

-### C. Setup Oracle XE Database Server using Docker
+### B. Setup Oracle XE Database Server using Docker

 > This tutorial can be implemented in both Windows, Linux, or MacOS operating systems.